argoverse/user-guide/guide/src/introduction.md

 ## Welcome

 Welcome to the Argoverse User Guide!
-This guide is intended to help you answer the following questions:
+This guide will assist you with the following:

-1. How do I setup `av2-api`?
+1. Setting up `av2-api`.
-2. Where do I find the Argoverse 2 data?
+2. Getting the Argoverse 2 data.
-2. Which datasets are best suited for my research?
-3. Which tasks are natively supported in `av2-api`?
+3. Deciding which datasets and tasks best align with your research goals.

 ## Getting Help